-Laundry will go out one morning and will be returned the next morning in individual color coded laundry bags provided by camp.
-Please remember, laundry is done by a commercial laundry service, and expensive/fancy clothes are not appropriate or necessary for camp, nor can the laundry service be held responsible for them.
+Laundry will be washed weekly in laundry bags provided by camp.
+Please remember, laundry is done by a commercial laundry service and expensive/fancy clothes are not appropriate or necessary for camp, nor can the laundry service be held responsible for them.